Reading in Foundation Stage and Key Stage 1 at St. Joseph the Worker School

 We love to read!

-Reading is given a high priority across the school but the foundations are encouraged and developed in Foundation Stage and Key Stage 1.
+Reading is given a high priority across the school and the foundations are encouraged and developed in Foundation Stage and Key Stage 1.

 The children receive an exciting, varied and progressive reading curriculum which is aimed at the varying needs of the children within the school.
-This enables the children to become independent, fluent readers but more importantly develop a love for reading and books.
+This enables the children to become independent, fluent readers and develop a love for reading and books.

 Each classroom has a bright, engaging and inviting reading corner with comfy cushions that beg to be snuggled on with a favourite book.
-Each class has a wide range of books including fiction, non-fiction and poetry, as well as magazines and catalogues linked to the topics being studied.
+Each class has a wide range of books including fiction, non-fiction and poetry; some are to the topics being studied.
 The children are also encouraged to read outside, when the weather permits!

-We are fortunate to have a stocked and refurbished library with a range of different scheme books including fiction, non-fiction and poetry.
+We are fortunate to have a well stocked and refurbished library with a range of different Reading Scheme books including fiction, non-fiction and poetry.
 The children are able to choose a library book as well as their reading book.

 The Reading Scheme